-Acupuncture is offered at both our Stratford and St. Marys locations by Dr. Jeffrey Tuling, a graduate of the Acupuncture Council of Ontario acupuncture program, and Dr. Sarah Tremain-Douglas, Naturopathic Doctor.
+Acupuncture is offered at both our Stratford and St. Marys locations by Dr. Jeffrey Tuling.
+Dr. Tuling is a graduate of the Acupuncture Council of Ontario acupuncture program.

 Acupuncture is a 2000-year-old Chinese treatment in which needles are inserted into acupuncture points.
 Acute and chronic pain is often treated with acupuncture, including joints, muscle, arthritic, shoulder, neck, low back, tennis elbow, carpal tunnel syndrome, plantar fasciitis, Achilles tendonitis, and migraine and tension headaches.
 Acupuncture is also used to treat fertility issues, allergies, digestive concerns (irritable bowel, constipation and diarrhea), respiratory problems (sinusitis and bronchitis), and uncomplicated psycho-emotional problems such as stress, anxiety and insomnia.

 Acupuncture may provide significant pain relief from these and other complex medical problems but is not a substitute for medical management.